 Gradient lens sunglasses are typically designed to gradually darken from the top to the bottom of the lens.
 The upper part is darker, effectively blocking intense sunlight, while the lower part is lighter, allowing more light to enter and ensuring a clear view in low-light conditions.

-WHISKER Pink Gradient sunglasses also have an adjustable nose pad, which makes them best-fitting for high nose bridge/big nose or low nose bridge women, such as Aisan.
+LUCID Blue Pink Gradient Sunglasses also have an adjustable nose pad, which makes them best-fitting for high nose bridge/big nose or low nose bridge women, such as Asian women.

 Pros: